math drop in

 • Seek out other students in the Center or Channel who are in the same course as you.
 A lot can be accomplished by breaking out into small group chats/calls, and it makes good use of the time you're waiting for the tutor.

-• Even though the tutors are very good mathematics students, they are still students, and so there may be occasional questions they can't answer.
+• Even though the tutors are very good mathematics students, they are still human, and so there may be occasional questions they can't answer.
 Don't let this bother you; if you can't work through the material, just return when a more experienced tutor is available.
 Tutor bios with classes the tutors can help with are on this page below.

 • Don't ask tutors to help you with a take-home test.
 They are not allowed to do so.